 There is no sure way to know how to love someone with manic depression, but there are other couples out there who have gone through the same thing as you and are able to make their relationship work.
 Do not give up hope.
 With a lot of hard work, you can make it through this and have a stronger relationship because of it.

 We encourage you to explore our infographic on loving someone with bipolar disorder as well.
-In some cases, patients may need treatment for both bipolar disorder and addiction if a dual diagnosis is present.
+In some cases, patients may need dual diagnosis treatment if both bipolar disorder and addiction are present.
 Contact our treatment center by calling 888-280-4763 to learn about our programs and detox services in Boca.